RocaPiedra/XAI-Visualizer/README.md

 - Visualization gradient based methods
 - Various deep learning architectures
 - Input flexibility.
-It works with cameras, folders and video files
+It works with cameras, image folders and video files
 - Integration with Carla Simulator (TBD)
 - Windows and Linux ready
 - CPU and GPU accelerated, you choose